Samsung Galaxy S20 Ultra Review

 The only exception is when you actually use the new 120-Hertz option when excellent battery life turns into just above average battery life (still pretty good).

 Put in real-life terms, the S20 Ultra has gotten us through those longer days without the need to recharge, but if you are hoping for 2-day battery life, that would only be possible if you use the phone moderately and have the 120Hz option turned off.

-To test the effect of 120Hz on battery life, we ran our custom browsing test on the S20 Ultra and compared it against other phones.
+To test the effect of 120Hz on battery life, we ran our custom browsing and scrolling test on the S20 Ultra and compared it against other phones.